Jon Gruden: Coaching tree

 NFL head coaches under whom Gruden has served:

 Assistant coaches under Gruden who have become NFL or NCAA head coaches:

 Players under Gruden who became head coaches in the NFL or NCAA:

 Executives/players under Gruden who became general managers in the NFL:

 Head coaching record

 Personal life

 Gruden met his wife in 1985, while he was working as a graduate assistant and she was a student at the University of Tennessee.
 They were married in 1991 and have three sons.
-One of Gruden's sons, Jon II (aka Deuce), is the assistant strength and conditioning coach for the Raiders and a competitive powerlifter who won gold at the 2017 IPF World Classic Powerlifting Championships in the junior 83kg weight class.
+One of Gruden's sons, Jon II (aka Deuce), is the assistant strength and conditioning coach for the Raiders and a competitive powerlifter who won gold at the 2017 IPF World Classic Powerlifting Championships in the junior 83 kg weight class.